Jack-Christopher/Power-Outage-Notifier/README.md

   - **Coverage**: It's a program that works just for Power Outages in Arequipa, Peru.

 ## Installation
-Before you can use this tool, you need to install the following libraries:
+Before you can use this tool, you need to install the necesary libraries using the following command:
 ```
 pip install -r requirements.txt
 ```